 Her look at this year’s Golden Globes was stunning, but according to King, she’s no gym rat.
 Workouts have to be fun for the actor and director.

-Lean and athletic, the 40-year-old actress makes exercise and healthy eating a priority.
+The 48-year-old actress is lean and athletic and makes exercise and healthy eating a priority.

-Despite her healthy lifestyle, however, King hasn’t been able to out run her family history of heart disease.
-Her older sister Lavelle died of a heart attack last year.
+But despite her healthy lifestyle, King hasn’t been able to out run her family history of heart disease.
+Her older sister, Lavelle, died of a heart attack within the last 10 years.

 “My parents and grandparents had high blood pressure, and my grandma had triple-bypass surgery,” she says.
 “My sisters, who weren’t as active as I’ve always been, were diagnosed with high blood pressure years before.”

 King’s diagnosis came in her 20s, so she knew early in her life that she needed to take action.
 She was officially diagnosed with hypertension.

 Rather than starting medication, she asked her doctor if she could first try to lower my blood pressure naturally.
 Since she’s always been athletic, she began to run track–and that kept her blood pressure in check.
 So as soon as she was diagnosed with hypertension, she stepped up my workouts.

 “I’ve always been athletic,” explains King to LifeScript.
 “I ran track in high school – and it kept my blood pressure in check over the years.
 Once I was diagnosed with hypertension, I stepped up my workouts.”

 “I also started drinking a blend of acai berry juice, Coenzyme Q10 [a natural blood thinner and antioxidant] and vitamin C every morning.”

 “The combination worked, and my blood pressure returned to normal range.”